documentkit/JS_interview_questions/README.md

 The output will be an error.

-Although in the code above, this keyword refers to the object obj2, obj2 does not have the property “address”‘, hence the getAddress function throws an error.
+Although in the code above, this keyword refers to the object obj2, obj2 does not have the property "address", hence the getAddress function throws an error.

 ### ```14.
 What do you mean by Self Invoking Functions?```
 #### Without being requested, a self-invoking expression is automatically invoked (initiated).
 If a function expression is followed by (), it will execute automatically.
 A function declaration cannot be invoked by itself.
 Normally, we declare a function and call it, however, anonymous functions may be used to run a function automatically when it is described and will not be called again.
 And there is no name for these kinds of functions.